-William H. Wooster was born in London in 1844.
-He landed in Sydney in 1853.
+William H. Wooster was born in Lambeth, Surrey (now considered London) on 08 December 1844.
+He landed in Sydney in 1853 after sailing from Plymouth on 13 August 1853 on board the Maidstone.
+William was accompanied by Susannah Worster, and children William, Susan and Thomas.
 He was a teacher, lecturer, scientist and writer for the press for about 48 years to 1912.

 - Field Naturalists Club and Science Society - This Association has continued its monthly meetings at The School, as herertofore.
 Mr W.H.
 Wooster, of Bolwarra, M.Mic.Soc.Victoria, a member of the club, recently inaugurated a class for instruction in Microscopy, and has undertaken to attend regularly once a month to deliver a course of lectures, for the benefit of students desirous of extending their knowledge of this practically useful and interesting subject.